Skin (2008 film)

 Skin is a 2008 biographical drama film directed by Anthony Fabian.
-It is based on the book When She Was White: The True Story of a Family Divided by Race by Judith Stone, and the life of Sandra Laing, a South African woman born to white parents, who was classified as "Coloured" during the apartheid era, presumably due to a genetic case of atavism.
+It is based on the book When She Was White: The True Story of a Family Divided by Race by Judith Stone, and the life of Sandra Laing, a South African woman born to white parents, who was classified as "Coloured" under the apartheid system, presumably due to a genetic case of atavism.

 Skin had its world premiere at the Toronto International Film Festival on 7 September 2008, and was released in the United Kingdom on 24 July 2009.

 Plot

-In 1965, 10-year-old Sandra Laing lives with her parents, Abraham and Sannie, who are white Afrikaners.
-They are shopkeepers in a remote area of the Eastern Transvaal and, despite Sandra's mixed-race appearance, have lovingly brought her up as their own.
+In 1965, 10-year-old Sandra Laing lives with her parents, Abraham and Sannie, who are Afrikaners.
+They are shopkeepers in a remote area of the Eastern Transvaal and, despite Sandra's mixed-race appearance, they lovingly brought her up as their own.

 Sandra is sent to a boarding school in the neighbouring town of Piet Retief, where her brother Leon is also studying, but parents of other students and teachers complain that she does not belong there.
 She is examined by State officials, reclassified as coloured, and expelled from the school following a severe beating by one of the teachers.
 Sandra's parents are shocked, but Abraham fights through the courts to have the classification reversed.
 The story becomes an international scandal and media pressure forces the law to change so that Sandra is classified as officially white.

 At age 17, Sandra realizes she is never going to be accepted by the white community.
 She falls in love with Petrus, a young black man and the local vegetable seller, and begins an illicit love affair.
 After Abraham threatens to shoot Petrus and disown Sandra, Sannie is torn between her husband's rage and her daughter's predicament.
-Sandra elopes with Petrus to Swaziland but Abraham alerts the police and has them arrested and put in prison for the illegal border crossing.
+Sandra elopes with Petrus to Eswatini, but Abraham alerts the police and has them arrested and put in prison for the illegal border crossing.
 Sandra is released by the local magistrate to return home with her parents, but she decides to return to Petrus, as she is pregnant with his child.
 Her father disowns her.